 Are objects or signs more blurry at night?
 Do you experience halos or glare around lights while driving at night?
 These may be symptoms of a vision issue, such as myopia — though they can also be attributed to more serious ocular conditions, such as cataracts and glaucoma.
 To know the cause, get your eyes properly evaluated by Dr. Coker.

 If determined that it is indeed myopia, consider getting prescription glasses with anti-glare or anti-reflective (AR) coating, as they allow more light in and also cut down on glare.
 This can dramatically improve night vision and help you see more clearly when driving at night.

 Are You Experiencing Double Vision?

-If you've been experiencing double vision, contact Dr. Christopher Coker, who will get to the root of the problem and provide you with a diagnosis.
+If you've been experiencing double vision, contact Dr. Coker, who will get to the root of the problem and provide you with a diagnosis.
 Double vision may be due to crossed eyes (strabismus), or a corneal irregularity, such as keratoconus, or another medical condition.

 If you are diagnosed with any of these, you’ll likely need a pair of glasses with a prism correction that helps correct alignment issues.
 Special lenses prevent you from seeing double by combining two images into a single one.

 However, note that if you experience sudden double vision, it may be a medical emergency that should be checked by an eye doctor immediately.

 Are You Losing Your Place or Using Your Finger When Reading?